bratpeki/modern-milkytracker-guide/docs/mtBasics.md

 The default value is 64(`40`).

-Stacks with the volume envelope.
+It stacks with the volume envelope.

 #### Panning